 My Mum told me two things:

-Nevertheless, art was always at my side, but it could have been more in sight as my won of the contest.
+Nevertheless, art was always at my side, but it could have been more in sight.

 I grew up in a wonderful home, house and paradise, in the flat countryside of northern Germany just outside the city of Bremen.
 My great-grandfather had built it with own hands and big effort in 1913 because he hoped his rich parents-in-law would come at least for one visit.
 Unhappily, he hadn’t been the son-in-law they wanted for her daughter.
 So, they’d never come.